- Small to midsize companies looking for cost-effective healthcare must make changes from the bottom up.

 New tools like the Health Cost Labs website offer consumers a way to see hospital prices so they can compare and find the best option.

 Changing Employee Health Insurance From the Bottom Up Through a Self-Funded Insurance Plan

 Amid positive shifts in the healthcare landscape, employers must continue to push for change from the bottom up — by providing their employees with quality care that makes sense while educating them on how to get the most from their healthcare benefits.

-Move to a Self-Funded Plan
+Move to a Self-Funded Insurance Plan

-Joining a group captive insurance plan instead of a fully insured plan with a mega carrier can offer you information, control, and savings.
-With a self-funded plan, you can control plan design and see a return of your unused premiums.
+Joining a self-funded group captive insurance plan instead of a fully insured plan with a mega carrier can offer you information, control, and savings.
+With a self-insured plan, you can control plan design and see a return of your unused premiums.
 Roundstone recently distributed $10.5 million in savings back to its captive participant clients, highlighting just one benefit of moving to self-funded health insurance.

 Partner With Trusted Advisors in a Self-Funded Insurance Plan

 Insurance brokers often steer companies toward an insurer because they earn a commission on the contract.
 Instead, partner with a trusted advisor who will help you discover solutions that are in your best interest rather than theirs.

 Roundstone advisors work with our Cost Savings Investigator (CSI) team to find solutions to your healthcare needs.
-They can help you tailor your plan design and find innovative cost containment strategies that will help you provide the best care possible at a reasonable price.
+They can help you tailor your self-insured plan design and find innovative cost containment strategies that will help you provide the best care possible at a reasonable price.

 Work Together With Your Employees